 What types of insurance do I need for a boat rental business?

-When starting a boat rental business, it is essential to secure the appropriate insurance policies to protect the business from potential risks associated with operating in the personal watercraft industry.
+When starting a boat rental business, securing the appropriate insurance policies is essential to protect the business from potential risks associated with operating in the personal watercraft industry.
 Insurance coverage for boat rental businesses should include general business liability, mooring or anchoring permits, commercial passenger licensing, fuel delivery and vessel servicing permits, water access permits, watercraft coverage for damage or bodily injury, and hull coverage for damage or loss.
 In addition, business owners may want to explore additional, comprehensive insurance protection to ensure their business is properly protected.

 What are the legal and regulatory requirements for starting a boat rental business?

 The legal and regulatory requirements for starting a boat rental business can vary by location but typically include business formation requirements like registering a DBA, obtaining health and safety permits from OSHA, and acquiring trademarks, copyrights, and other intellectual property rights.
-Additionally, you may need a watercraft license, state-level and local county or city permits, and a landlord contract in order to apply for a water permit.
-It is important to do your research and be aware of any high and low seasons for outdoor activities, as well as the maintenance costs and ongoing fees associated with the business.
+Additionally, you may need a watercraft license, state-level and local county or city permits, and a landlord contract to apply for a water permit.
+It is important to do your research and be aware of any high and low seasons for outdoor activities and the maintenance costs and ongoing fees associated with the business.
 If you need help navigating the permitting process, you can look for business consultants and legal specialists online who can provide guidance.